hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/Deep_Learning_Specialization/README.md

     - Deep_Learning_Specialization/Course_5/Week_4/Transformer_Subclass_v1.ipynb

 - Helpful Notebooks:
-  - Preprocessing data for a transformer
+  - Preprocessing data for a transformer.
-  - Applications of the transformer in Named Entity Recognition and Question Answering tasks
+  - Applications of the transformer in Named Entity Recognition and Question Answering tasks.

 ## Build Your Career in AI and Data Science